jesse-tong/docbert_knowledge_engineering_seminar2/readme.txt

 - Install the dependencies in requirements.txt: pip install -r requirements.txt

+- Datasets have been prepared and word segmented.

 - Either follow the "Train with BERT model" or "Train LSTM model from BERT model using distillation" in Example uses section above, or git clone the model from: "https://huggingface.co/jesse-tong/vietnamese_hate_speech_detection_phobert"

 - Run the Streamlit app: streamlit run app.py, then either go to http://localhost:8501 or waiting for the browser tab to open.